The Tavistock Aphasia Centre

 And aphasia research isn’t all that happens in Newcastle.
 Nick Miller, alongside his interest in foreign accent syndrome, has an extensive programme of work around communication changes in Parkinson's disease.
 He and his team have been looking at the nature and prevalence of speech and swallowing changes in Parkinson's, especially trying to fill in our knowledge about how the profile of change and support needs evolve over the course of the condition.
 The team has had a special emphasis on highlighting changes from the point of view of the person with PD and their families.
 A further strand of work involves pursuing studies looking at the nature and underlying causes of apraxia of speech.
 Alongside previous studies of the clinical manifestations, Nick, Nicole Lallini and David Howard have commenced a series of cross language studies of apraxia of speech to gain more insights into the motor versus phonology debate around the disorder.
 Nicole is also currently working on the vast data collected during her PhD focusing on the effect of phonological neighbourhood density and phonotactic probability on output accuracy in people with acquired output impairment.
 As well as addressing crucial methodological controversies, Nicole’s work has direct relevance to clinical issues in assessment and treatment of speech disorders.

-The team at Newcastle is completed by our Clinical Educators, Helen Nazlie, Jennifer Vigouroux and Rose Hilton, who contribute to the complex organisation of student training in the Aphasia Centre
+The team at Newcastle is completed by our Clinical Educators, Helen Nazlie and Jennifer Dodds-Vigouroux, who contribute to the complex organisation of student training in the Aphasia Centre

 While we remain a highly active research group, we are also actively involved with people with aphasia.
 This is shown through our work with the charity, North East Trust for Aphasia (NETA), whose trustees are predominantly people with aphasia and their carers, in the NETA Aphasia Support Centre.
 Managed by Rose Hilton, the Support Centre is run within the same premises, and offers longer term support where activities are led by the users.
 Again, the NETA Aphasia Support Centre is now firmly embedded within the local SLT services who are key stakeholders and who will play a large part, along with its members, in shaping its future.
 Our involvement extends to all of our therapy and research work, where user groups are consulted on changes, developments and projects.
-In celebration of and to develop our engagement with people with aphasia, we have recently received funding to develop a social meeting place (the Aphasia Café) for people with aphasia.
-This will compliment our existing work.
+In celebration of and to develop our engagement with people with aphasia, we have also developed a social meeting place (the Aphasia Café) for people with aphasia.

 Resources from the aphasia team at Newcastle University